janschill/dyeislifedk/content/tournament.da.md

 *Source: [Wikipedia](https://en.wikipedia.org/wiki/Double-elimination_tournament)*

-## Overview of the teams
+## Timeline

-This table is solemly to give an overview of all participants.
-Position 1 does not mean winner of the tournament.
+Here you can get an overview of all the events happening on the day with their approximate time slots.
+Please consult the game number you are playing in the [tournament bracket below](#tournament-bracket).

-{{< standings url="data/tournament.json" >}}
+{{< timeline >}}